match either 'cat' or 'dog'

 => "mammal mammal bee parrot mammal"

-info In the above examples, the elements do not contain any special regular expression characters.
-Strings having metacharacters will be discussed in Regexp.escape method section.
+In the above examples, the elements do not contain any special regexp characters.
+Handling strings that contain metacharacters will be discussed in the Regexp.escape method section.

 Grouping